RosaCorstjens/Graphics-Experiments-DX11-Luna/README.md

 ---

-## How to Run

-These are Win32 C++ DirectX 11 projects built with the Luna framework.
-To run them locally, you need:
-- Windows 10+
-- Visual Studio with “Desktop development with C++” workload
-- Luna framework installed (headers + libraries)
-- DirectX 11 SDK
-- Project assets (textures, meshes, shaders)

-Open the project folder in Visual Studio, configure include/lib paths for Luna and DirectX if needed, then build and run.

----

 ## Notes

 - ⚠️ This project **cannot fully build** on modern systems due to the requirements for VS2010, DX11 SDK and Luna.
 The pre-built Luna libraries are not compatible with VS2022+.